dcai-course/dcai-course/_lectures/data-privacy-security.md

 In the context of ML, the algorithm $\mathcal{A}$ is the model training algorithm, the input is the dataset $\mathcal{D}$, and the output of the algorithm, which is in $S$, and constrained by the definition of DP, is the _model_.

-A differentially-private training algorithm (like DP-SGD, [Abadi et al., 2016](https://arxiv.org/abs/1607.00133)) implies that the result (a trained model) does not change by much if a data point is added or removed, which intuitively provides some sort of privacy: the model can't depend too much on specific data points.
+A differentially-private training algorithm (like DP-SGD, [Abadi et al., 2016](https://arxiv.org/abs/1607.00133)) ensures that the result (a trained model) does not change by much if a data point is added or removed, which intuitively provides some sort of privacy: the model can't depend too much on specific data points.

 There are challenges with applying DP in practice.
 One challenge is that the definition of DP includes two parameters, $\epsilon$ and $\delta$, that can be hard to set.
-Applied to a particular dataset, it can be unintuitive to understand exactly what these parameters mean in terms of real-world privacy implications, and sometimes, choices of $\epsilon$ and $\delta$ that are good for privacy result in low-quality results (e.g., a model with poor performance).
+Applied to a particular dataset, it can be hard to understand exactly what these parameters mean in terms of real-world privacy implications, and sometimes, choices of $\epsilon$ and $\delta$ that are good for privacy result in low-quality results (e.g., a model with poor performance).

 # Resources